inventree/inventree-docs/docs/extend/plugins.md

 Plugins can be added from multiple sources:

-- Plugins can be installed via PIP (python package manager)
+- Plugins can be installed in InvenTrees venv via PIP (python package manager)
 - Custom plugins should be placed in the directory `./InvenTree/plugins`.
 - InvenTree built-in plugins are located in the directory `./InvenTree/plugin/builtin`.